Nyaraih-Tok/room4_phonics/README.md

-# ui_profile
+# modified phonics ui_profile

-A new Flutter project.
+Children's learning app

 ## Phonics profile ui

 This project is a uses flutter for client side and firebase as backend.